Derrick-Mei/Sprint-Challenge--User-Interface/README.md

 * [ ] box9: `indigo`
 * [ ] box10: `dodgerblue`

 There are many ways you could have solved this problem.
 The issue was that there is an existing style for the background-color to be black.
 Furthermore, that style is 3 nested classes increasing the specificity.
+Any targeting with classnames would have to have over 3 nested classes specificity to work, if you didn't want to modify the existing css.
 The real question was how would you handle the specificity.

 I have thought of several methods you could have used to solve the problem.